 To see Priva's automated discovery capabilities at work, review the Items with personal data tile.
 This tile shows how many new items containing personal data based on your settings have been discovered in your organization’s Microsoft 365 environment over the last seven days.
 Selecting this tile loads a view of the newest 100 items discovered.

 Policy matches over past 7 days

-When policies are set within Priva Privacy Risk Management, your data will be evaluated based on your policies for certain conditions that might present privacy risks.
+When policies are set within Priva Privacy Risk Management, your data is evaluated based on your policies for certain conditions that might present privacy risks.
 Policy matches indicate data discoveries that may need further review or remediation.
 This tile shows how many policy matches have occurred within the last seven days.
-Matches will be surfaced here whether policies are on or are running in testing mode, so you can see the results of all your active policies.
-Selecting this tile will take you to a filtered view of the Policies page of Privacy Risk Management, showing the policies that have had a match occur within the past seven days.
+Matches appear here whether policies are on or are running in testing mode, so you can see the results of all your active policies.
+Selecting this tile takes you to a filtered view of the Policies page of Privacy Risk Management, showing the policies that have had a match occur within the past seven days.

 Subject rights requests

 The overview page includes a tile that shows how many subject rights requests have been created over the last seven days.
 A second tile, if applicable, shows how many requests are overdue based on your designated deadlines and may need immediate attention.
 Selecting these tiles takes users with the appropriate permissions to the main Subject Rights page.

 Content items with the most personal data

 Content that contains a large amount of personal data may present a higher risk of exposure.
 You may wish to review such items to ensure they're covered by a Privacy Risk Management policy.
 To help raise these items to your attention, the overview page provides a view into your content items that contain the most personal data according to your settings.
 Here you can see the number of unique personal data types detected, how many unique content owners have been identified, and how many data subjects have been identified according to the data matching settings for subject rights requests.